Essential Oils For Healthy Hair: Our Top 8 Favorites

 Oils and hair care

-Moreover, the use of essential oils can also help to strengthen the hair, encourage grown, eradicate dandruff and soothe an irritated scalp.
+Moreover, the use of essential oils can also help to strengthen the hair, encourage growth, eradicate dandruff and soothe an irritated scalp.

 1. Cedarwood essential oil